ignotaC/smallsoft/README.md

                    'cat {} | fstrswp '\''malloc.h'\'' '\''stdlib.h'\'' ' \
                    '| tmpfile; mv tmpfile {}' \;
               Could be without '\'' but what if we have spaces or worse?
+13. parsekdump - This is wrote for openbsd ktrace output.
+Not sure how it would worko on other oses.
+Anyway you ktrace your program eventualy to keep track of forks ktrace -i program.
+                 Than run parsekdump and it will try to turn kdump output into lists of system calls and their percent time.
+                 Basic PID/TID output makes one line per system call. line containes:
+                 1. System call
+                 2. How many times system call was called and returned
+                 3. Precent of all system calls times it took
+                 4. Precent it took compared to recording time. last one takes recording time as first and last appearance of CALL or RET.

 How to install?
 Run make in makefile directory.